-6 reasons to take classes over the tinalo’ intersession
+6 reasons to take classes over the summer

-The University of Guam offers four intervals of intersessions: one during the holiday season, or tinalo’ (December to January), and three over the summer, or finakpo’ (May to August).
-Intersession courses comprise mainly general education and elective courses and are typically held five days per week for four weeks.
+The University of Guam offers four chances to take classes outside of the regular semesters: one during the holiday season — tinalo’ (December to January) — and three over the summer, or finakpo’ (May to August).
+Courses during these sessions comprise mainly general education and elective courses and are typically held five days per week for four weeks.

 It may take a lot of convincing to lose some of the precious downtime during breaks in between semesters.
-But the advantages of taking a course during the tinalo’ intersession outlined below certainly make up for it.
+But the advantages of taking a course during the finakpo' summer sessions or tinalo' intersession — from lower registration fees to the potential of graduating early — certainly make up for it.

-Classes during intersession are condensed to fit a course’s curriculum into a few
+Summer and intersession courses are condensed to fit a course’s curriculum into a

-weeks, compared to a normal semester’s months-long schedule.
-That means that a student
+few weeks, compared to a normal semester’s months-long schedule.
+That means that a

-who takes an intersession class will obtain the credits in a much shorter time than
+student who takes a class between semesters will obtain the credits in a much shorter

-Most courses available in the tinalo’ intersession, with the exception of internship
+Most courses available in summer and intersession, with the exception of internship

 credits, are 100- or 200-level general education and elective courses.
 Finishing required